 This Notice of Meeting is accompanied by the Information Circular and a form of proxy (the "Form of Proxy").
 The Information Circular is expressly made part of this Notice of Meeting.
 The Information Circular should be consulted for further details on matters to be acted upon.

-DATED at Calgary, Alberta this 26th day of May, 2022.
+DATED at Calgary, Alberta, as of the 1st day of November, 2024.

 BY ORDER OF THE BOARD OF DIRECTORS OF THE WESTERN INVESTMENT COMPANY OF CANADA LIMITED